Posting Rule #2: OPSEC, PERSEC, Respect, and Privacy

 Application and Examples: PERSEC

-- While Facebook requires you to use your last name in your profile, we discourage you sharing your recruit or Marine's last name in any group.
+- While Facebook requires you to use your last name in your profile, we discourage you sharing your recruit or Marine's last name in any social media environment.

-- Personal information about yourself, your Marine or recruit, or other members is not permitted, including but not limited to identifying information such as email addresses, phone numbers and addresses.
+- Personal information about yourself, your Marine or recruit, or other members is not permitted, including but not limited to identifying information such as email addresses, phone numbers, addresses or user names from social media.

 - Posting on your recruit or Marine's birthday is not permitted in our groups even if it's just to say "Happy Birthday".
 Posting birthdates poses potential for identity theft.
 While Facebook encourages sharing birthdates, we advise against it.